shiva-acharya/shiva-acharya.github.io/_pages/about.md

   - /about.html
 ---

-Hello, I'm Shaoran Li, a fifth-year Ph.D. student at ECE Department, Virginia Tech supervised by [Dr. Tom Hou](https://www.cnsr.ictas.vt.edu/THou.html).
+Hello, I'm Shaoran Li, a fifth-year Ph.D. student at ECE Department, Virginia Tech supervised by [Prof. Tom Hou](https://www.cnsr.ictas.vt.edu/THou.html).
 I belong to the [Complex Networks and Security Research (CNSR) Lab](https://www.cnsr.ictas.vt.edu/index.html).
 Feel free to contact me if you have any questions.

 About me
 ======